mui/material-ui/pages/api/outlined-input.md

 # OutlinedInput

-<p class="description">The API documentation of the OutlinedInput React component.</p>
+<p class="description">The API documentation of the OutlinedInput React component.
+Learn more about the properties and the CSS customization points.</p>

 ```js
 import OutlinedInput from '@material-ui/core/OutlinedInput';